Higher prices are likely for these 10 grocery items when tariffs hit

 Fruit

-Mexico supplies 60% of U.S. fruits, such as avocados, strawberries, raspberries, blackberries and blueberries, according to Lempert.
-But Guatemala and Costa Rica are also leading exporters of bananas to the U.S. Guatemala also ships melons, plantains and papayas, according to USDA, while Costa Rica exports pineapples, avocados and mangoes.
+Guatemala and Costa Rica are leading exporters of bananas to the U.S. Guatemala also ships melons, plantains and papayas, according to USDA, while Costa Rica exports pineapples, avocados and mangoes.

 "These products don't have a long shelf life, and with the tariffs, we're going to face significant issues with both price and availability," Lempert says.